-A successful Liberal Party politician, Caplan was born in Toronto, one of two daughters (the other is Carol Lou Hershorn Spiegel, b.
-1946) of Samuel S. Hershorn, a manufacturer (b.
-Toronto, 1914), and Thelma (Goodman) Hershorn (b.
-Toronto, 1920), whose families had come to Canada from Russian Poland.
+A successful Liberal Party politician, Caplan was born in Toronto in 1944 to Samuel S. Hershorn (b.
+Toronto, 1914), a manufacturer, and Thelma Hershorn neé Goodman (b.
+Toronto, 1920).
+Both of their families had come to Canada from Russian Poland.
+Her sister Carol Lou Spiegel neé Hershorn was born in 1946.
 Following study at Centennial Community College in Toronto, Caplan worked in real estate, heading Elinor Caplan and Associates from 1973 to 1978.
 During those years, she took her first steps into politics as president of a neighborhood tenants association.

 In 1978, she began to climb the ladder of professional politics as an alderman in the city of North York, which was later merged into the city of Toronto.
 As a member of council, Caplan occupied the post of city comptroller.
-In 1985 she left municipal politics and entered provincial politics as a member of the provincial parliament (MPP) for a Toronto riding.
+In 1985 she left municipal politics and entered provincial politics as a Member of Provincial Parliament (MPP).
 During the twelve years she sat as an MPP, Caplan served as a member of the Policy and Priorities Board, as minister of Government Services (1985–1987) and Health (1987–1990) and as chair of the Cabinet Committee on Social Policy.
 Following the defeat of the Liberal government in 1990, she acted as chief opposition whip until 1997.

-In the latter year Caplan was elected to the federal parliament from a suburban Toronto riding with a large Jewish population.
+In 1997 Caplan was elected to the federal parliament from a suburban Toronto riding with a large Jewish population.
 In Ottawa, she became parliamentary secretary to the minister of Health (1998–1999), minister of Citizenship and Immigration (1999–2002) and then minister of National Revenue (2002–2003).
 She is the first Jewish woman to have served as a cabinet minister at both the provincial and federal levels.

 As minister of Citizenship and Immigration, Caplan came under fire from Jewish groups for several of her decisions, most notably one regarding Magen David Adom, the Israeli equivalent of the Red Cross.
 Her recommendation was to strip the group of its status in Canada as a charity, donations to which are tax deductible.
 The reason was that the organization used its ambulances and medical equipment beyond the 1967 borders of Israel.
 The decision was later reversed.